threejs/three-devtools/README.md

 > ## 🚨 Status: Experimental
 > **three-devtools** is very much in an alpha/experimentation stage.
 Use at your own risk.
 Follow the [Baseline Milestone](https://github.com/jsantell/three-devtools/milestone/1) for issues and considerations that need to be solved in order for some stability.

+## Installing

+The alpha version of the developer tools can be installed as a web extension on Firefox Add-ons/AMO (awaiting review) and for Chrome via [Chrome Web Store](https://chrome.google.com/webstore/detail/threejs-developer-tools/ebpnegggocnnhleeicgljbedjkganaek).
+See [DEVELOPMENT.md](DEVELOPMENT.md) for local installation.

 ## Current API

 This API has not been thought out at all, but this will register your